Tsukiji Market

 by Marc on April 27, 2009

-We’re all huge sushi fans – even the girls gobble it up every chance they get.
+We’re all huge sushi fans – even the kids gobble it up every chance they get.
 So near the top of our list of things to do in Tokyo had to be visiting the city’s (possibly the world’s) largest seafood market.

 TsukijiFishBoxes